Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 `(2,)` to `(1, 2)` then broadcasting the size `1` dimension to the
 corresponding size in the other shape, `3`, giving a broadcasted shape of `(3, 2)`.
 In more advanced examples, both shapes may have broadcasted dimensions.
-For instance, `(3, 1)` can broadcast with `(2,)` giving `(3, 2)`.
+For instance, `(3, 1)` can broadcast with `(2,)` to create `(3, 2)`.
 The first
-shape would repeat the first axis 2 times along the second axis, and the second would insert a new axis in the beginning that would repeat 3 times.
+shape repeats the first axis 2 times along the second axis, while the second shape inserts a new axis at the beginning that repeats 3 times.

 We can think of `(3, 2)` as a "stack" of 3 shape `(2,)` arrays.
 Just as the scalar 1 got repeated to match the full shape of `a` above, the shape `(2,)`